 -

 Unpowered (Bus-Powered) Hubs: These hubs draw their power directly from the host device they are plugged into.
 They are generally smaller, more portable, and less expensive.
 However, the power they provide is shared among all connected devices.
 This makes them suitable for low-power peripherals like flash drives, mice, and keyboards.
-They are not ideal for devices that require more energy, such as external hard drives, webcams, or for charging your phone.
+They are not ideal for devices that require more energy, such as external hard drives or webcams.

 -